slacknate/bbsed/README.md

 # BBCF Sprite Editor

-This tool aims to simplify the process of creating custom color palettes for BlazBlue: Central Fiction.
+The foremost goal of the project is to streamline the process of creating custom color palettes for BlazBlue: Central Fiction.
 Manual palette creation is fairly well documented by the community, but it can be a tedious process that involves a lot of effort.
 There also exists the BBCF Improvement Mod which allows for in-game palette editing, but unfortunately this mod does not seem to work well for everyone.

+The tool also aims to provide a means to share palettes with others so we can all view and admire each others creative work and appreciate it within the game easily and quickly.

 # Upcoming Functionality